 Janice Sinson Award

-The most promising research piece will win the Janice Sinson Award, presented in memory of Dr Janice Sinson, which is presented each year by the Mental Health Foundation for key research contributions to the evidence base in mental health research by postgraduate researchers.
+The most promising research poster will win the Janice Sinson Award, presented in memory of Dr Janice Sinson, which is presented each year by the Mental Health Foundation for key research contributions to the evidence base in mental health research by postgraduate researchers.
 The prize includes a small award ceremony and a sum of £500 for the selected winner.

 - The research needs to have been carried out by a postgraduate student within the UK.
 Submissions are invited from current full-time or part-time registered postgraduate students or those who have graduated in the past 12 months.

 - The topic of research is in e-mental health, including product development, product testing, research evaluations, public mental health, children and older people’s mental health, severe mental health problems and the mental health of people with learning disabilities.
 The Mental Health Foundation would particularly welcome research that adds to our knowledge about what works to prevent mental health problems.